tnaake/tnaake.github.io/_pages/about.md

 ## Posters

 Naake T., Tohge T., Fernie A.R.
 Plant kingdom-wide analysis to study the evolution of the polyketide synthase superfamily.
-16–23/09/2018, Greifswald, Greifolution: 1 st Greifswald Summer school on Mathematics of Evolution.
+16–23/09/2018, Greifswald, Greifolution: 1st Greifswald Summer school on Mathematics of Evolution.

 Naake T., Tohge T., Fernie A.R.
 Exploring the natural variation of specialized seed metabolites